skancoder/AspNetMicroservices/README.md

 * Elastic search has restful api. query results returned in json format.
 * Easy to query, very fast, scalable (docker)

+* distributed logging can also be done by elastic or datalust seq

 ## Kibana

 - Open source data visualization and user interface for elastic search.